-After software installation, use the included USB cable to connect to a PC.
+After software installation, the included USB cable can be used to connect to a PC or a micro-USB spin thumb drive can be plugged in to automatically download the csv data files for a spreadsheet program.

 SDI-12

 The terminal block can be unplugged from the DataSnap while wiring sensors together.
 Multiple sensors can be wired in parallel to the same SDI-12 port.